cintiamh/Electron/02_diving.md

 Utility code used by both the main and renderer processes for running the app.

 ### How Electron handles running the app

+With Electron, any sharing of state from the back-end part of the app to the front-end part and vice versa has to go through the ipcMain and ipcRenderer modules.

+This way, the JavaScript contexts of the main process and the renderer process are kept separate, but data can be transmitted between the processes in an explicit fashion.

+The ipcMain and ipcRenderer modules are event emitters that handle interprocess communication between the back end of the app (ipcMain), and the front-end app windows (ipcRenderer).

+## How does Node.js work with NW.js and Electron?